andersonfrailey/UBI_LaTex/paper.md

 %\floatfoot{A note}
 \end{figure}

 Because everyone, regardless of age, receives a basic income, this policy is most friendly to families with children of our three simulated options, one of which excludes anyone under eighteen and the other all those under twenty-one.
+Households with more children will see a larger comparative benefit increase under this plan.

 \begin{figure}[H]
 \centering